Volvo V60 Review & Prices

 Boot space

 It’s easy to make the most of the Volvo’s 519-litre capacity, as the boot is a good square shape.
 Tie-down points help secure a load, and with a low floor and no lip, lifting heavy items in and out doesn’t put too much strain on your back.
+There’s also a handy pop-up panel which allows you to separate out the boot space as needed.

 Interior style, infotainment and accessories

 A DAB radio is included, and there are 10 speakers and a 220-watt output as standard.
-If you like to play your Swedish death metal really loud, Ultimate spec cars upgrade to a Harman Kardon system with 13 speakers and a 600-watt output.
+If you like to play your Swedish death metal really loud, Ultimate-spec cars upgrade to a Harman Kardon system with 13 speakers and a 600-watt output.
 Those buzzsaw guitar riffs have never sounded so good…

 MPG, emissions and tax

 If you worry about the cost of fuel, or want to keep your emissions right down, the best bet is the T6 plug-in hybrid.
-It emits just 18g/km in official tests and achieves 353.1mpg.
+It emits just 17g/km in official tests and achieves 353.1mpg.

 Safety and security

 Volvo and safety go together like pickle and herring in Swedish cuisine.
 So it’s no surprise that the V60 earned a five-star rating from the safety experts at Euro NCAP in 2018.
 The Volvo scored 96% for adult occupant protection, 84% for child occupant protection, 74% for pedestrian safety and 76% for its safety assistance systems.
+However, the test has become stricter since that time.

 Every car has City Safety, Volvo’s name for its autonomous emergency braking system.
 The car’s sensors can detect pedestrians and cyclists as well as other cars.